 For the Water Boards, using standardized MDELs and MMELs would reduce time spent on developing effluent limitations for aquatic toxicity on a permit-by-permit basis, as each Water Board would use the same process and mathematical calculations.
 Using the same effluent limitations statewide also makes assessment much easier, because a single system and set of calculations would be required for determining compliance.
 This would provide a clear understanding of the standards that must be met and what constitutes a violation.

-Option 2: Use NOEC or point estimate approaches to establish maximum daily and median or average monthly water quality based effluent limitations
+Option 2: Use NOEC or point estimate approaches to establish maximum daily and median monthly water quality based effluent limitations

 The Technical Support Document recommends if the NOEC is used that the chronic effluent limitation be expressed as 1 TUc and the acute effluent limitation be expressed as 0.3 TUa.
 Under this option a chronic effluent limitation of 1 TUc could be established and assessed using either the NOEC statistical approach or a point estimate approach.
 The NOEC and point estimate approaches are discussed in options 2 and 3 of issue C. A TUc is the reciprocal of 100 divided by the statistical endpoint of either NOEC or EC25.
 The effluent limitation would be set at 1 TUc, which means that the NOEC or EC25 could not be at a concentration of less than 100 percent effluent.
 Using this approach, the effluent limitation of 1 TUc would be exceeded whenever the NOEC or EC25 is less than 100 percent effluent.

-Setting a median or average monthly effluent limitation of 1 TUc would be consistent with current numeric effluent limitations for chronic toxicity in many non-storm water NPDES permits in the State.
+Setting a median monthly effluent limitation of 1 TUc would be consistent with current numeric effluent limitations for chronic toxicity in many non-storm water NPDES permits in the State.
 If dilution is available, the monthly effluent limitation could be adjusted to account for the permitted dilution following guidance in the Technical Support document and using the equations available in Appendix C of the Toxicity Training Tool (Denton et al 2010).

 The maximum daily chronic effluent limitation could then be calculated from the monthly median effluent limitation.
 These calculations are demonstrated for low flow conditions in Table C-2 of Appendix C of the Toxicity Training Tool.
 Using these calculations for low flow waters, a discharger with a MMEL of 1 TUc would have an MDEL of 1.6 TUc.
 A MDEL of 1.6 TUc would mean that when the NOEC or EC25 is less than 62.5 percent concentration of the effluent, the MDEL is exceeded.